gustafnk/h-include/EXTENDING.md

 | `replaceContent`  | `fragmentElement` | Replaces the innerHTML of the element with the innerHTML of the fragmentElement | `void` |
 | `onEnd`  | `request` | Add status information to the `@class` attribute of the h-include element | `void` |

-Override one or many functions by inheriting from the custom element, like this: